avinash3699/WebApp-Image-To-Sketch/README.md

 ## Future Scope

-> Considering the fact that every image is unique in it's own way, we cannot use the same editing parameters to convert all images to it's sketched one with absolute perfection.
-So, by using a combination of sliders, we can change the paramters individually which results in perfection is the future scope of this Web App!
+Considering the fact that every image is unique in it's own way, we cannot use the same editing parameters to convert all images to it's sketched one with absolute perfection.
+So, by using a combination of sliders, we can change the paramters individually which results in perfection which is the future scope of this Web App!